 But sometimes you need to live with a room for a while to know what’s missing and, more importantly, to know how you’d like to refine the aesthetic.

-As you can see above, the one element that’s pulled the space together and at the same time added cozy warmth is the lovely quatrefoil rug from my sponsor, Rugs America.
+As you can see above, the one element that’s pulled the space together and at the same time added cozy warmth is the lovely quatrefoil rug.
 The slate color works perfectly with my desk, yet the modern geometric pattern adds a punch of freshness to the room, an appropriate evolution given my style has matured into a modern version of French Country.

 One of the trickier aspects of this room is that it is shared by my husband, who graciously accepted my penchant for French decor, as long as that beautiful curvy French desk was facing a TV.
 How could I say no?